SAP-samples/analytics-cloud-datasphere-community-content/Technical_Samples/DSP_Monitoring_Content/README.md

   - Ensure that the DigiCert Global Root CA and DigiCert Global Root G2 are uploaded in SAP Datasphere - see also [here](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-security-guide/secure-communication-between-sap-hana-and-sap-hana-clients) and [here](https://www.digicert.com/kb/digicert-root-certificates.htm)
   - Update the Remote Connection REMOTE_MONITORING_DATA with the Analysis User credentials
   - Use the information of the Analysis User
-  - Save, deploy and verify that the connection is valid.
+  - Save, deploy and verify that the connection is valid

 ### Update existing remote/local tables (only mandatory if already in the repository)